CREDENTIALS AND ELECTIONS

 Preparing the credentials desk

-- To create this list, navigate to District Central, select the Reports tile and select District Membership Report from the drop-down list.
-Open the report and filter to show only paid members of active clubs (the “Club Status” column which only show “Active” and the “Paid Status” column should only show “Paid”).
+- To create this list, navigate to District Central, select the Reports tile, and then the District Council Report from the drop-down list.

 Running the credentials desk

-- Ensure all ballots issued are signed for upon receipt.
-Using this information, the credentials desk volunteers should create a list of issued ballots which the ballot counters can use to validate submitted ballots, if necessary.
+- The credentials desk volunteers should create a list of issued ballots that the ballot counters can use to validate submitted votes if necessary.

 - Assist the Credentials Chair with providing the Credentials Report, as requested.

 The team members serving as ballot counters must not have any affiliation with any candidates for the position for which they are counting ballots.
-It is recommended that the ballot counters are not the same volunteers who issued ballots.
-This will maintain the anonymity of ballots cast.
+The ballot counters are recommended to differ from the volunteers who issued ballots as it will maintain the anonymity of ballots cast.

-At the District's Annual Business Meeting, the District Director explains the election rules and procedures to the delegates.
+At the Annual Meeting of the District Council, the District Director explains the election rules and procedures to the delegates.
 If the District Director is not present, a person designated by the District Director may stand in.
-The District Director is encouraged to create and follow a script for the District’s Annual Business Meeting, including the full election procedures, as outlined below.
+The District Director is encouraged to create and follow a script for the Annual Meeting of the District Council, including the complete election procedures, as outlined below.

 The District Director or designee makes clear that:

-- Each candidate will speak on his or her own behalf, if present.
+- Each candidate will speak on their behalf if present.
 If not present, see below.

-- All candidates must be seated as close to the platform as possible.
+- All candidates should be seated as close to the platform as possible.

-The following rules apply to the District Leadership Committee's report: The committee chairperson gives the report.
+The following rules apply to the District Leadership Committee's report: The District Leadership Committee Chair gives the report.

-- If the chairperson is absent, the District Director may designate someone else to give the report.
+- The District Director may designate someone else to give the report if the chair is absent.

-- The committee chairperson (or designee) first announces the names of the members of the committee.
+- The chair (or designee) announces the names of the DLC members.

-- The chairperson then reads the name and club number of each candidate, in alphabetical order, for each of these offices:
+- The chair reads the name and club number of each candidate, in alphabetical order, for each of these offices:

 - District Director